Climate and Atmospheric Science and Engineering Colloquium (CASE)

 About the CASE Seminar

 Climate change has a lasting impact on our planet, while day-to-day weather can affect every aspect of our daily lives.
 Climate and atmospheric research are of high interest to fourteen federal funding agencies, which collectively are coordinated by the U.S. Global Change Research Program (https://www.globalchange.gov/about).
-They are also of high interest to many local communities, state government, NGOs, and private sectors.
+They are also of high interest to many local communities, state governments, NGOs, and private sectors.
 Enormous opportunities lay ahead for society regarding research on changes to climate and atmospheric systems.

 The University of Iowa’s Climate/Atmospheric Science and Engineering (CASE) Colloquium is designed as a virtual platform for intellectual exchange related to climate/atmospheric research.
 It will foster research collaboration and facilitate discussion among different researchers within the University of Iowa and outside of Iowa through virtual visits and research exchanges through seminar presentations.